ManjotSingh18/Walmartify/README.md

 * Program to view .xslx files (Google Spreadsheets recommended)

 ## Installation and Usage
- 1. Download the repository, and extract it to the desired location
+ 1. Download the repository and extract its contents.
+ 2. To install the required packages, navigate to the 'Walmartify/' directory in your terminal and execute the command: pip install -r requirements.txt.
- 2. Open the terminal and navigate to the directory where the program is installed (e.g. cd Path/To/Folder/Walmart_Application)
+ 3. Navigate to the directory where the program is installed, for example, using the command: cd Path/To/Folder/Walmartify/Walmart_Application.
- 3. Now run the command: python Walmartify.py
+ 4. Run the program by executing the command: python Walmartify.py.
- 4. The program should execute displaying an input message showing how to proceed
+ 5. The program will execute and display an input message indicating how to proceed.
  ![Logo](Walmart_Application/README_Images/Start.PNG)
- 6. Either enter one of the commands listed or continue by specifying a product
+ 6. Either enter one of the listed commands or continue by specifying a product.
- 7. The results are now loaded into the products folder within the document folder of the user
+ 7. The results, which will be stored in the 'products' folder located in the user's 'Documents' directory.
  ![Logo](Walmart_Application/README_Images/done.png)
- 9. Open files for analysis through the .xlsx viewer of choice
+ 8. Open the generated files for analysis using your preferred .xlsx viewer.
 <p align="center">
   <img src="Walmart_Application/README_Images/sheet.PNG" width="80%" height="400" margin-left="auto" margin-right="auto">
 </p>

 ## Technology
 ### Python
-* Used to develop a framework of application and utilized to capture API data
+* Serves as the framework for developing the Walmartify application, and for capturing and processing API data.
 ### TomTom API
-* A free alternative to Google map API to find Walmart stores by user location
+* A cost-effective alternative to the Google Maps API, enabling precise location-based searches for Walmart stores.
 ### PostMan
-* A program utilized to make custom calls to Walmart API in a manner to avoid bot detection
+* tool employed to make custom API calls to Walmart's services.
+This approach is designed to circumvent bot flase-positives.

 ## Future and Contributions
-The program is finalized but is open-source for further features and I hope it will be used as a tool within other applications contributing to a greater purpose.
+The program is finalized and open-source, contributions for further enhancements and features are welcome.